 Washable insoles also are formed from merino wool fabric, and soles are green polyurethane made from castor bean oil.
 The idea was to create something not only sustainable but breathable, durable, comfortable and all-purpose.
 “If you were going to design one sneaker and only one, what would it look like?
 We focused on this idea of a singular solution,” Brown notes in this New York Times article.
 “The right amount of nothing.”

 Allbirds are made for men and women and come in several catchy colors like moss and mint.
 They’re also designed to be worn without socks.
-The company currently offers two styles: sneaker-like Wool Runners and slipper-like Wool Loungers.
+The company originally offered two styles: sneaker-like Wool Runners and slipper-like Wool Loungers.
 All cost $95.

 Allbirds are designed to be worn almost anywhere and without socks, a winning combination that’s captivating celebrities and Silicon Valley hipsters alike.
 (Photo: designmilk/flickr)